chefmtt/autoDockerBake/README.md

 # Import in your package
 go mod tidy # will take care of adding it to go.mod and go.sum
 ```

+## To explore

+TODO: Simplify the script once:
+1. Matrices are integrated to buildx for bake target (added in `v0.11.0-rc1`).
+See: https://github.com/docker/buildx/releases/tag/v0.11.0-rc1
+2. Buildx supports multi-outputs (to output the requirements.txt file AND the image).
+See: https://github.com/moby/buildkit/pull/2760